 Afterschool updates from across the District,

-including highlights from recent STEM programming.
+including highlights of recent youth leadership.

 The mission of the Burlington Expanded Learning Opportunities program is to foster the social and academic success of Burlington youth through high quality afterschool and summer programming in an environment that creates lasting connections with peers, adults and the community.